coupergateway/couper/docs/website/content/2.configuration/4.block/beta_job.md

 definitions {
   beta_job "update_data" {
-    # Execute once at the start of Couper and than minutely
+    # Execute once at the start of Couper and then every minute
     interval = "1m"

     request "origin" {